-Lawn diseases are, for the most part, caused by plant parasitic fungi.
-However, a disease can be defined as any abnormal condition that results in decline or death of grass plants.
+Lawn diseases are, for the most part, caused by plant-parasitic fungi.
+However, a disease can be defined as any abnormal condition that results in the decline or death of grass plants.
 Therefore, disease symptoms can be caused by either abiotic or biotic agents.
 Abiotic agents are non-living or non-parasitic while biotic agents (pathogens) are living organisms that are parasitic.

 Examples of abiotic injury/agents include soil compaction from heavy traffic, nutrient deficiencies or fertilizer burn, over-watering or drought, animal damage such as dog urine, gasoline spills, salt damage from ice melt chemicals, and herbicide misapplication.
 Often, abiotic lawn diseases can be corrected by simply changing or improving maintenance practices.

-Biotic agents include plant-parasitic fungi, bacteria, viruses and nemitodes.
+Biotic agents include plant-parasitic fungi, bacteria, viruses and nematodes.
 These pathogens have the ability to reproduce and spread from diseased to healthy plants.

 Plant-parasitic fungi are simple organisms that feed on plants.
 The fungi cannot produce the nutrients needed to survive, so they basically steal it from the host causing decline and disease symptoms to appear.
 These fungi are highly specialized and parasitic to specific groups of plants.

 Occasionally, bacteria or viruses will cause a lawn disease but these are rare.
-The most common is St. Augustine Decline -- this disease is caused by a virus and is specific to St. Agustinegrass.
+The most common is St. Augustine Decline — this disease is caused by a virus and is specific to St. Augustine grass.

-Nemitodes are microscopic worm-like organisms that occur naturally in all soils.
-Nemitodes can be either beneficial or parasitic to plants -- feeding on roots.
-Most of the time, damage from plant-parasitic nemitodes goes unnoticed.
-In rare occasions, populations are high enough to cause injury.
+Nematodes are microscopic worm-like organisms that occur naturally in all soils.
+Nematodes can be either beneficial or parasitic to plants — feeding on roots.
+Most of the time, damage from plant-parasitic nematodes goes unnoticed.
+On rare occasions, populations are high enough to cause injury.
 Affected plants show symptoms of wilt, stunted growth, or are off-color.

 Three things are needed for a lawn disease to develop: a disease pathogen, a susceptible host, and environmental conditions that favor the development of the disease.
 This interrelationship is known as the Disease Triangle.